-There are currently 613,314 Albany International shares held short by investors – that's known as Albany International's "short interest".
-This figure is 4.6% down from 643,159 last month.
+There are currently 807,780 Albany International shares held short by investors – that's known as Albany International's "short interest".
+This figure is 35.8% up from 594,899 last month.

 There are a few different ways that this level of interest in shorting Albany International shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Albany International.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Albany International.